opnsense/tools/README.md

 like prefetch will purge all locally existing targets.
 Use SERVER to specify the remote end, e.g. SERVER=user@does.not.exist

 Additionally, REMOTEDIR can be used to specify a remote location.
-At this point only "logs" upload cleares and creates directories on the fly.

 If you want to script interactive prompts you may use the confirm target to operate yes or no questions before an action: